mihkostas/SpaceGame/README.md

 # SpaceGame

-this is a retro space game in python
+this is a retro space shooter game in python